Straumsnes, Møre og Romsdal

-Straumsnes is a small village area and church parish in Tingvoll Municipality in Møre og Romsdal county, Norway.
+Straumsnes or Grimstad is a small village area and church site in Tingvoll Municipality in Møre og Romsdal county, Norway.
 The village was the administrative centre of the old Straumsnes Municipality which existed from 1866 until 1964.
 Straumsnes Church is located in the village.

 The village lies along County Road 298, about 2 km north of the junction with the European route E39 highway.
 The lake Storvatnet lies just north of the village.